 The path passes the local sports area, an open-air area with shelters, campfire and Mount Mejlskov the tallest point in Skåstrup, and a forest with a playground.
 The playground belongs to the children’s house “Dragen” but anyone can use it if you clean up after yourselves.

 Click here to see the green route marked on a map!

 The Blue Route/The Beach Route:

 This route goes all the way from Skåstrup Square and down to the beach.

 The path leads you to the village Profitten through the cottage area down to the beach, through a restored nature area.
 The beach was awarded the Blue Flag in 2016 as a sign of its good facilities and quality.
 Enjoy the beautiful view of Jutland and the islands Samsø, Endelave and Æbelø, and do keep your eyes open - maybe you’ll see a harbor porpoise or a seal.

-The Red Route:
+The Red Route/The Nature Route:

-The Black Route:
+The Black Route/The Village Route:

 The village path starts in Skåstrup and leads you through the villages Ørbæk, Ore and Mejlskov.